munificent/craftinginterpreters/book/optimization.md

 it could thus overlap with some of those quiet NaN and sign bits.
 But in practice, at least on the architectures I've tested, everything above the 48-th bit in a pointer is always zero.
-There's a lot of casting going on here, which I've found is necessary to satisfy some of the pickiest C compilers.
+There's a lot of casting going on here, which I've found is necessary to satisfy some of the pickiest C compilers, but the end result is just munging some bits together.

 <aside name="safe">

-In this book, we mostly try to follow the letter of the law when it comes to our Java and C code, so this paragraph is pretty dubious.
-There comes a point when doing optimization where really start to push the boundary of not just what the spec *says* you can do but what a real compiler and chip actually lets you get away with.
+I try to follow the letter of the law when it comes to the code in this book, so this paragraph is dubious.
+There comes a point when optimizating where you push the boundary of not just what the spec *says* you can do but what a real compiler and chip actually lets you get away with.

-There are certainly risks when stepping outside of the spec, but there are rewards in that lawless territory too.
-It's up to you to decide if your optimizations are worth it.
+There are risks when stepping outside of the spec, but there are rewards in that lawless territory too.
+It's up to you to decide if the gains are worth it.

 </aside>

-That macro needs access to the sign bit:
+We define the sign bit like so:

 ^code sign-bit (2 before, 2 after)

-An IEEE 754 double stores the sign at the very highest bit position.

-**todo: illustrate**

 To get the Obj pointer back out, we simply mask off all of those extra bits:

 ^code as-obj (1 before, 2 after)

-The `~`, if you haven't done enough bit munging to encounter before, it bitwise not.
+The tilde (`~`), if you haven't done enough bit munging to encounter before, is bitwise not.
 It flips all ones and zeroes in its operand.
-By masking the value's bits with the bitwise negation of the quiet NaN and sign bits, we clear those bits and let the pointer bits remain.
+By masking the value with the bitwise negation of the quiet NaN and sign bits, we *clear* those bits and let the pointer bits remain.

-**todo: illustrate**
+One last macro:

+^code is-obj (1 before, 2 after)

-One last macro.
-A Value storing an Obj pointer will have its sign bit set, but so will any negative number.
+A Value storing an Obj pointer has its sign bit set, but so does any negative number.
 To tell if a Value is an Obj pointer, we need to check that both the sign bit and all of the quiet NaN bits are set.

-^code is-obj (1 before, 2 after)

 This is similar to how we detect the type of the singleton values except this time we use the sign bit as the tag.

 ### Value functions

-That's it for macros so we are almost done implementing this optimization.
-We have the representation itself fully supported.
+The rest of the VM almost always goes through the macros when working with Values, so we are almost done.
 However, there are a couple of functions in the "value" module that peek inside the otherwise black box of Value and work with it's encoding directly.
 We need to fix those too.

 The first is `printValue()`.
 It has separate code for each value type.
 We no longer have an explicit type enum we can switch on so instead we use a series